-4.1 2018 MAP IMPLEMENTATION
+4.1 2018 MAP Implementation

 In July 1999, all construction-related DARHT MAP mitigation commitments and action plans were completed.
-The FY 2018 DARHT MAP activities represent the eighteenth year of operation implementation.
-The DARHT MAP activities implemented in FY 2018 were a continuation of DARHT Facility operations-phase MAP tracking and annual reporting.
+The FY 2019 DARHT MAP activities represent the nineteenth year of operation implementation.
+The DARHT MAP activities implemented in FY 2019 were a continuation of DARHT Facility operations-phase MAP tracking and annual reporting.
 Should the scope of the DARHT Facility project change during the operations stage, as part of the appropriate NEPA review, the scope of the DARHT MAP could be changed by NNSA as necessary and as directed by the DOE/NNSA Field Office.

-4.2 RECOMMENDATIONS
+4.2 Recommendations

-- Continue monitoring for contaminants that are above baseline statistical reference levels or are on increasing trends. - Continue to issue the DARHT MAPAR annually as part of the SWEIS MAPAR.
+Continue monitoring for contaminants that are above baseline statistical reference levels or are on increasing trends.

+- Fully incorporate the annual DARHT MAPAR into the MAPAR for the Continued Operations at LANL and discontinue to prepare a separate DARHT MAPAR.
 Detailed analysis of DARHT monitoring data and results will continue to be published in the LANL ASER. - Continue environmental monitoring activities and tribal visits as requested at Nake'muu Pueblo.
 Vegetation removal and site condition monitoring will continue to occur annually.
 Tribal visits will be facilitated when requested by the Pueblo (see Section VIII.D.1(f)). - Continue to manage DARHT Facility operations in accordance with Integrated Safety Management.
 Continue to manage DARHT Facility operations according to specific procedures that collectively address a wide range of potential impacts to worker safety and health including, but not limited to, noise and radiation hazards.